dhoyle/splicedocs-jekyll/pages/Developers/Fundamentals/UsingExternalTables.md

 ### Accessing a Parquet File

-The following statement creates an external table for querying a `PARQUET` file that is stored on your computer:
+The following statement creates an external table for querying a `PARQUET` file (or set of `PARQUET` files in a directory) stored on your computer:

 <div class="preWrapperWide" markdown="1">
     splice> CREATE EXTERNAL TABLE myExtTbl (
       col1 INT, col2 VARCHAR(24))
         PARTITIONED BY (col1)
         STORED AS PARQUET
+        LOCATION '/users/myname/myParquetFile';

-        LOCATION '/users/myname/myParquetFile';0 rows inserted/updated/deleted
+    0 rows inserted/updated/deleted
 {: .Example xml:space="preserve"}

 </div>
-The call to `CREATE EXTERNAL TABLE` associates a Splice Machine external table with the file named `myparquetfile`, and tells Splice Machine
+The call to `CREATE EXTERNAL TABLE` associates a Splice Machine external table with the data files in the directory named `myparquetfile`, and tells Splice Machine
 that:

 * The table should be partitioned based on the values in `col1`.